 - Tile and Grout Cleaner: $22.80 (1 Litre) Use this to rapidly lift hard-to-reach dirt, oil and grease from tile and grout.

 Here’s our checklist for cleaning and maintaining concrete floors:

 - Dust mop your concrete floor regularly to remove dirt from its surface.
-This is importance since particles such as sand, grit and dirt often act as an abrasive to your floor.
-They can easily ruin the clarity and lustre of floor’s polished surface.
+This is important since particles such as sand, grit and dirt often act as an abrasive to your floor.
+They can easily ruin the clarity and lustre of a floor’s polished surface.
 You can use a microfibre pad to make sure that you’ll get even the smallest of dirt particles.

 - If you’re going to wet mop your floor, remember to use only clean water and clean mops.
 For small areas, a mop and a bucket should be enough to do the job.
-But for larger areas, you might want to go with a automatic floor scrubber.
-Just make sure that it’s fitted with a nonabrasive pad so it won’t ruin floor’s surface.
+But for larger areas, you might want to go with an automatic floor scrubber.
+Just make sure that it’s fitted with a nonabrasive pad so it won’t ruin the floor’s surface.

 - When wet mopping, choose a neutral floor cleaner capable of suspending dirt.
 This will help make it easier for you to wash away particles that tend to build up on the surface.
 If these dirt particles were left on your floor, they will eventually wear away the surface and leave it discoloured.

 - Wipe away spills and stains on your concrete floor as soon as possible, if not immediately.
 If you leave them on the surface for too long, it can ruin the polish and discolour your floor.
 This is especially true of liquids such as fruit juices, soft drinks, oils, wine, and urine.

 - When using a cleaning agent, give the solution enough time to break down grease and other contaminants on your floor.
 If you mop the agent immediately after applying it, it won’t be able to remove grime from the surface properly.